Hendo16/CryptDetect/README.md

 # CryptDetect
-Project to detect potential cryptographic algorithms that have been used in given projects/source code.
+Project to detect potential cryptographic algorithms that have been used in a given projects/source code.